 - Chili Peppers-Studies show that eating spicy foods like chili peppers may help speed up metabolism.
 Due to the chemical Capsaicin found in chili peppers, it may boost your metabolism, increasing the number of calories and fat you burn.
 Try spicing up your next meals with chili peppers for flakes, sauces, or a mixture of spice blends.

-- Legumes-Beans/Legumes, such as lentils, peas, chickpeas, beans, and peanuts, high in protein compared to other plant foods.
+- Legumes-Beans/Legumes, such as lentils, peas, chickpeas, beans, and peanuts, are higher in protein than other plant foods.
 They are also high in fiber and certain amino acids, which can have metabolism-boosting properties.
 Try adding more legumes in your meals, salads, soups, stews, blending up in dips.

 - Nuts-A small handful of nuts are great as a snack and are high in protein.
 Pumpkin seeds, in general, are not only high in protein but also in iron and magnesium.

 - Eggs-Eggs are low in calories, but they’re an excellent protein source and some healthy fat to help stave off hunger.
-This popular breakfast go to doesn’t just make for a filling breakfast; it can also speed up your metabolism!
-Eggs don’t have to be for breakfast anymore; try switching up your meals, including eggs in your salad, snack, or dinner.
+This popular breakfast go-to doesn’t just make for a filling breakfast; it can also speed up your metabolism!
+Eggs no longer have to be for breakfast; try switching up your meals, including eggs in your salad, snack, or dinner.

 - Green Tea-Did you know that a cup of green tea has a hearty serving of antioxidants?
-Studies have found that drinking green tea each day can increase your body’s fat metabolism.
+Studies have found that drinking green tea daily can increase your body’s fat metabolism.
 (4)

 - Quinoa & Whole Grain-Unlike refined grains, whole grains contain fill-you-up fiber, are anti-inflammatory, and may be beneficial for weight management.
 Quinoa, in particular, is also high in protein.
 Don’t be scared of whole grains or quinoa because they have carbohydrates.
 Incorporate more in your next salads, as a side, with one-pot meals, and even make a bowl.